swift-student/swift-student.github.io/_posts/2020-6-4-custom-uibutton-highlighting.md

 }
 ```

-To make animating the background simple, I added a property for the animation durations:
+To make animating the background simple, I added a property for the animation duration:

 ``` swift
 var highlightDuration: TimeInterval = 0.25